jig00410/LocalGov-connect-using-ML/README.md

-# LocalGov-connect-using-ML
+# LocalGov Connect using ML
-"This application enables users to post civic issues to the relevant government authorities."
+This application enables users to post civic issues to the relevant government authorities.